mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 > **Note:** The Vue Docs provide a [nice diagram for visualizing when these hooks happen](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram).
 This article from the [Digital Ocean Community Blog dives into the lifecycle methods more deeply](https://www.digitalocean.com/community/tutorials/vuejs-component-lifecycle).

-Now that we’ve gone over the lifecycle methods, let's use one to trigger focus when our `ToDoItemEditForm` component is mounted.
+Now that we've gone over the lifecycle methods, let's use one to trigger focus when our `ToDoItemEditForm` component is mounted.

 In `ToDoItemEditForm.vue`, attach `ref="labelInput"` to the `<input>` element, like so: